The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 It just needs to be seen for what it is:

-A substance that promises a break — while silently breaking us down.
+• A substance that promises a break, while quietly breaking us down

-And when we stop pouring in what’s holding us back, we stop running on fumes.
+When we stop pouring in what holds us back, we stop running on fumes.

 We start running clean.